 For entertainment, conferences, or presentations, you can connect a TV to your computer.
 Follow this procedure to connect a TV:

 - 1. Make sure that the computer is not turned on. - 2.
-You need a video cable for connection.
-Plug one connector of the video cable to the computer's S-video connector, then the other end of the cable into the video input connector of the TV.
+Prepare an S-video cable.
+Plug the appropriate end of the S-video cable to the computer's S-video connector and the other end to the TV's S-video input connector.

-- 3. Turn on the power of the TV and switch to the video mode. - 4.
+- 3. Since your computer cannot output sound to a TV, you can connect external speakers to the computer for better sound quality if necessary. - 4.
+Turn on the power of the TV and switch to the video mode. - 5.
 Turn on the power of the computer and switch the display to TV by changing the display through the settings in Display Properties in Windows.

 - Do not set the display to both LCD and TV.
 This may cause unstable display on the LCD. - Do not disconnect the TV while the computer is in Standby or Hibernation mode.
-If the TV is not connected when the computer resumes, the LCD might not display properly.
-NOTE: Make sure that the VGA driver is installed correctly.
+If the TV is not connected when the computer resumes, the LCD might not display properly. - Make sure that the VGA driver is installed correctly.